A fool-proof 8-step CRM selection framework for SMBs

 Based on features and pricing of CRM solutions

-1. Open this link: CRM Evaluation Framework.
+1. Request a copy of this template: CRM Evaluation Framework.

 3. Add all the CRM solutions you’re willing to evaluate as column headers.